-To mount the turbine, we designed an A-frameas shown in Figure 2, that also includes the locations of the bearings.
+To mount the turbine, we designed an A-frame (Fig. 2), that also includes the locations of the bearings.
 The frame can be made with square tub steel stock since they have access to welding equipment.
 Because locating the bearings accurately might be difficult for them, slots can be drilled/filed in the tube stock for adjusting.

 Bearings